polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/concept-nuggets/001-diffusion-transformers/README.md

 This process enables the creation of entirely new images, sounds, or text that mimic the original data set's style, much like using the essence of a fire-breathing dragon to generate myriad other dragons, each sharing the fiery core but differing in form and flame.
 In the grand tapestry of Dark Souls, VAEs are the unseen force that weaves together the known and the unknown, allowing us to explore and create within the bounds of this mystical universe, constantly expanding the horizons of what can be imagined and manifested.

-### Nugget 7 - Journey Through Latent Space: Encoding and Decoding
+### Bonus Nugget 7 - Journey Through Latent Space: Encoding and Decoding

 Venture into the world of Dark Souls, armed with a magical map that doesn't just chart the land but captures the very essence of its environments and inhabitants.
 This map has the unique ability to compress the vast, complex world into a compact form, making it manageable and navigable.
 In the realm of artificial intelligence, this process mirrors the journey of encoding data into latent space, a technique mastered by Variational Autoencoders (VAEs).